jmtanenbaum/DHEnviroIncarceration/storyboard.md

 ## Hannah's Mindmap
 ![mapping3](https://user-images.githubusercontent.com/81589361/115942230-0f916500-a45e-11eb-8144-766bfd7f9327.jpg)
 <div>
 Julia: I love the idea of the polygons and pins.
-The colors coulldd be useful as well.
+The colors could be useful as well.

 ## Julia's Mindmap
 ![wireframe (1)](https://user-images.githubusercontent.com/63215658/115942131-8843f180-a45d-11eb-8a2f-142fe4993b9d.png)